delta1512/BOINCOS/README.md

 # BOINC OS Repository

-This repository contains the majority of files used in the BOINC OS system
+This repository contains the majority of files used in the BOINC OS system and is the source of the direct official downloads.

 ## What is BOINC OS?

 BOINC OS is a customised operating system tasked with the sole purpose of performing distributed/volunteer computing using the Berkley Open Infrastructure for Networked Computing [BOINC](https://boinc.berkeley.edu).
 BOINC OS's goal is to be run on a USB and be able to boot into any type of hardware in order to use the computer for scientific compute tasks.
-It is a linux operating system built upon [Arch Linux](https://www.archlinux.org).
+It is a linux-based operating system built upon [Arch Linux](https://www.archlinux.org).

 Find more information [on our website](https://delta1512.github.io/BOINCOS/).